 The results show an overwhelmingly positive response to using PB in policy making and suggest that using PB in educational institutions may be a useful first step on a journey towards greater participatory democracy.
 The main goals of PB (innovation, awareness, and involvement) appear to have been achieved.
-First, although some projects (e.g. solar-powered motion-sensor lights) are standard environmental practice, other projects, such as the pool bin for removing refuse from ponds, are more innovative and less likely to have been suggested without student input.
+First, although some projects (e.g. solar-powered motionsensor lights) are standard environmental practice, other projects, such as the pool bin for removing refuse from ponds, are more innovative and less likely to have been suggested without student input.
 Second, raising awareness of environmental and sustainability issues has become a common goal both in educational institutions and in wider society.
-The thoughtful and community-oriented nature of the bases for selecting projects implies a depth of consideration of environmental issues by many of the participants suggesting that PB should be added to the existing toolbox of approaches to raising environmental awareness.
+The thoughtful and community-oriented nature of the bases for selecting projects implies a depth of consideration of environmental issues by many of the participants suggesting that PB should be added to the existing toolbox of approaches to raising environmental awareness, although the addition of a further stage of deliberative polling may be even more beneficial.
 Third, the positive reactions of participants to being invited to take part in PB, perhaps especially feelings of pride and honor, imply a sense of involvement in the projects.
-Although implementing PB in educational institutions for environmental sustainability requires preparation, coordination between university departments and the allocation on budget, the potential benefits of PB make it a potentially valuable tool for promoting both democratic values and sustainability.